skip to Main Content

 Summary:

-This is a first-level position that supports the mission of Lake Agassiz Regional Library to enrich lives and strengthen communities; position requires contact with library customers, the handling of materials, and general daily library operations.
+This position requires independent judgement and supports the mission of Lake Agassiz Regional Library to enrich lives and strengthen communities; position requires contact with library customers, the handling of materials, reference and information services, programming and outreach, and general daily library operations.

 Essential Duties:

-• Creates excellent customer experiences – making customers feel welcome and providing positive and memorable interactions.
+• Create excellent customer experiences – making customers feel welcome and providing positive and memorable interactions.

-• Keeps abreast of and promotes current library services and programs to customers.
+• Keep abreast of and promote current library services and programs to customers.

-• Assists customers with reader’s advisory and the location and use of library materials.
+• Assist customers with the location and use of library materials.

-• Assists customers with photocopying, faxing, scanning and other related tasks.
+• Assist customers with printing, photocopying, faxing and scanning.

 • Responsible for keeping the library looking clean and attractive.

-• Keeps abreast of policy, procedural and instructional changes.
+• Keep abreast of policy, procedural and instructional changes.

 Other: